moviedomfo/Ecosystem-demo/README.md

     yarn add @kafkajs/confluent-schema-registry

-### kafka packages

-    pnpm i kafkajs
-    this trow this error ✕ missing peer openapi-types@>=7...so you have to install

-        pnpm openapi-types@>=7

-    yarn add i @kafkajs/confluent-schema-registry

 ## nginx docker image

 Run this commando to start up load balancer and reverse proxy for ours APIs